RomanPlusPlus/open-source-human-mind/README.md

 In the data published in the repo, I've carefully removed private info of other people, including addresses and names.
 For example, instead of menting the full name of my school friend, it's listed as <school_friend_A.N.>.
 Additionally, before releaseing the data, I use frontier LLMs to go over the data and search for addresses and names, to identify any such entries I may have missed.

+## What about the horrors of mind uploading sci-fi writers have warned us about?

+In my decades of obsession with mind uploading, I've read and seen pretty much everything on the topic.
+The "horrors" fall into two categories:

+- not a problem at all (e.g. "I'm just a copy")
+- an acceptable risk (e.g. something is using my mind in a bad way).

 ## Is this a kind of slavery?

 Nope.
 By defintion, slavery is about *forcing* people to do stuff.
 But I'm (and all my faithfull digital versions) willingly *volunteer* to do stuff.
 Use us as you please.

 ## Can I use your mind for NSFW stuff?

 Yep.
 The Public Domain license means you can use it for literally everything.
-But I politely request to follow these principles while using me:
+But I politely request to follow these principles while using my digital mind:

+- don't modify me too much
 - no sex stuff
 - no unnecessary suffering